DePaul Post-Exertional Malaise-2

 These types of strategies are not effective

-You will now be presented a series of symptoms.
-For each one please rate how often (frequency) and how intensely (severity) you have experienced this symptom due to PEM over the past 6 months.
+Below are some symptoms of Post-Exertional Malaise.
+For each one, please indicate if you have experienced this symptom due to Post-Exertional Malaise over the past 6 months.

 Reduced stamina and/or functional capacity